 Will I Be Suspended If I Am Accused Of A Sex Offense On Or Off-Campus?

-Campuses have some decisions to make when a sex offense is brought to their attention.
-If the offense is serious enough, they can suspend you from being on campus while they investigate.
-They can issue an order that you not come within a hundred yards of the alleged victim while they're investigating the allegations.
+Campuses have some decisions when a sex offense is brought to their attention.
+If the crime is severe enough, they can suspend you from being on campus while they investigate.
+They can issue an order that you did not come within a hundred yards of the alleged victim while they're investigating the allegations.

-They can also have the alleged victim go and get a restraining order, which can cause a problem because the judge actually has the authority to order you not to go on campus.
-That is something you're going to want to defend, otherwise, you could be blocked from attending your classes.
+They can also have the alleged victim go and get a restraining order, which can cause a problem because the judge has the authority to order you not to go on campus.
+That is something you're going to want to defend.
+Otherwise, you could be blocked from attending your classes.

-You want to make sure that you're ready to defend yourself so that you can try to maintain your status at school and not be in a position where you're banned from going onto the campus where you're trying to graduate.
+You want to make sure that you're ready to defend yourself to try to maintain your status at school and not be in a position where you're banned from going onto the campus where you're trying to graduate.
 You have rights.
 Advocate your rights by hiring an attorney to represent you.

 Will Alcohol Or Drug Use Impact The Outcome Of A Sexual Misconduct Complaint Case?

-A lot of sex crimes stem from alcohol.
+A lot of sex crimes stemming from alcohol.
 If you or the alleged victim was drinking alcohol, this could potentially be a defense or an issue with your case.
-It could be a defense because, a lot of times, alleged victims can't remember what happened and do things that they wouldn't normally do during a night of drinking.
+It could be a defense because alleged victims often can't remember what happened and do things that they wouldn't normally do during a night of drinking.

-Rape by the touching of an unconscious person is a serious offense and can result in prison time, having to register as a sex offender and a whole host of other problems.
-Alcohol definitely plays a role in sex crimes and it's imperative that you get an attorney and let the attorney know what happened and how alcohol was involved.
-Be honest about it, so the attorney can properly defend you.
+Rape by touching an unconscious person is a severe offense and can result in prison time, having to register as a sex offender, and a whole host of other problems.
+Alcohol plays a role in sex crimes, and you must get an attorney and let the attorney know what happened and how alcohol was involved.
+Be honest about it, so the attorney can adequately defend you.

 Should I Hire A Sex Crimes Attorney If I Have Been Accused Of A Sex Offense On Campus?

 Whether an attorney can represent you on campus depends on the college's procedures.
-I've represented a number of clients on their college campuses and some allow attorneys to be present but they can't speak.
+I've described several clients on their college campuses, and some allow attorneys to be present, but they can't speak.

-This is certainly better than not having anyone there, if you're not familiar with procedures, how to ask questions, and the right arguments to make.
+This is certainly better than not having anyone there if you're not familiar with procedures, how to ask questions, and the correct arguments to make.
 In most schools, if there's going to be a hearing related to a sex offense, they're going to let you have an attorney.

-You also may be put in a position where you're going to be criminally charged and anything you say to the investigators at school could be used against you in a criminal case.
-Make sure the attorney who is going to defend you in a criminal case is up to speed as to what is going on in the school investigation and is guiding you through that process.
+You also may be put in a position where you're going to be criminally charged, and anything you say to the investigators at school could be used against you in a criminal case.
+Make sure the attorney who will defend you in a criminal case is up to speed as to what is going on in the school investigation and is guiding you through that process.